Battle of Oltenița: Action

 On 2 November 1853 the vanguard of an Ottoman force under Omar Pasha crossed the Danube in eastern Wallachia and occupied the fortified quarantine post near the village of Oltenița, opposite the Turtukai fortress.
 First, one battalion of the Ottomans crossed over, followed by another; they managed to carry out some fortification work.
 According to the report of Omar Pasha, there were three companies of ordinary infantry and two companies of riflemen, as well as 150 horsemen and 6 cannons on the bridgehead.
 Several batteries of artillery were placed on the right (Ottoman) bank of the Danube, as well as on the island near the quarantine.
 Omar Pasha himself remained in Turtukai during the battle.
 On 4 November, Russian troops under the command of General Dannenberg attacked the fortified positions of the Ottomans.
 Russians had 8 battalions of infantry and 9 squadrons of cavalry (about 6000 people in total).
 At first, for two hours, Russian artillery (16 guns) fired, gradually shifting positions closer and closer to the Ottoman line of defense.
 Then, deciding that the return fire was already sufficiently weakened, the Russians moved all their infantry into the attack.
 The infantry moved in dense battalion columns, under the fierce fire of Turkish riflemen and guns, and suffered heavy losses.
 The attackers advanced to the moat, but there they were ordered to retreat, having lost about 970 men in total.

 Their failure was seen as the result of a smaller number of troops, poor reconnaissance and insufficient artillery support, which failed to neutralise the strongest enemy defense, and an order to withdraw that was issued at the time when the Russian troops were already successfully storming the enemy positions.
 Emperor Nicholas I, after having studied the battle in detail, commented that the troops of Dannenberg did not have enough artillery to drive the Ottomans from their defensive positions and suppress the fortified Ottoman cannons, which were supported by other artillery positions built on the right shore of the Danube, and should have fought in a looser formation, using marksmen against the embrasures of the enemy fortifications.
 Dannenberg himself justified his order to retreat for the following reason: by entering the Turkish positions, his troops would be vulnerable to Turkish artillery fire from the other side of the Danube.
 But this explanation was unsatisfactory, because it is not clear why the infantry attack was made at all in this case.

 Omar Pasha officially declared that he lost about 180; the Russians, although they did not know the actual losses of the enemy, assumed that they should be heavy, largely due to the massive use of shrapnel at close range.
+In total, the Russians lost between 90 and 236 killed and 724 wounded according to Russian sources.
+The official medical report recorded 718 wounded, of which 31 died.